 It was a beautiful day.
 The temperature was somewhere in the mid-seventies, the humidity was low, and the sun gleamed radiantly in a sky that seemed to get more blue with every day that had passed since the dead collectively decided they were no longer going to stay all the way dead.
 Mike had always assumed he would die on a gloomy day.
-To his knowledge, he was one of the last people left on earth.
+To his knowledge, since the virus, he was one of the last people left on earth.
 He assumed the universe would mourn his passing and provide an appropriate setting.
 The picturesque afternoon gave him mixed feelings.
 While it seemed wasteful to die during such perfect weather, it would be nice to have a pleasant backdrop for his final moments.

 Mike snuck a quick peek over his shoulder.
 The horde was maybe twenty yards behind him.
 His destination was several hundred yards away.
 He thought he might be able to make it if he wasn’t dragging Jeff’s near lifeless body or constantly screaming at him to keep moving and pick up his feet.
 It took every ounce of willpower Mike had to not drop the man and take off running.
 He wasn’t sure he’d be able to stay alive and keep what was left of his sanity without his last living friend, though.
 He’d lost so much, and Jeff was all he had left.
 A familiar pang hit him in the gut and chest as memories of his wife and daughter hit him, as usual, at the worst possible time.
 The pain was less severe every time, but Mike suspected it would always be there, even if he lived through that day and a million more afterward.
 He tried to focus on the radio transmission.
 He’d committed it to memory, and he played it back in his mind to give him hope.